Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 More than one gecko: If you want to house multiple geckos in an enclosure, this is only recommended if you house multiple females, as multiple males will fight, and male/female groups will breed, and the females will need at least three months of rest.
 But you can house up to three females in a 29-gallon aquarium.

 If you don't want to go the aquarium route, but want something that is a little lighter to move and easier to clean, you can always try the clear plastic tubs.
 I prefer the 66-quart tubs for groups of three crested geckos.
 I house older juveniles in 22-quart tubs.
-Just remember if you want to go the tub route, you want to make sure that you drill air holes into the side of the tub and preferably screen a portion of the lid (meaning cut out a plastic portion and replace it with screen).
+Just remember if you want to go the tub route, you want to make sure that you drill air holes into the side of the tub and preferably screen a portion of the lid (meaning cut out a plastic portion and replace it with a screen).
 This will allow for better ventilation.

 Naturalistic Gecko Cage Setups

 When it comes to a natural enclosure, you want to be careful of smaller geckos.
 You do not want to introduce a hatchling or baby into an enclosure with dirt, as younger geckos have problems catching their food properly and can end up with a mouthful of dirt.
 And even though crested geckos need CGD more than they need crickets, they sure appreciate crickets on occasion.

 It's also not recommended to put a new reptile into a full natural enclosure because you cannot properly watch them for illness during the quarantine period.
 So, when choosing a naturalistic enclosure, I would suggest waiting until the gecko is a little older, but in the end, it's still up to you to decide.